-Answers are irrelevant and our strength is how we’ll grow from it.
+Answers are irrelevant and our strength is how we grow from despair.

-Mommy and daddy’s little girls you must’ve been their jewel and pearls.
+Mommy and daddy’s little girls you must’ve been their jewels and pearls.

 This life’s a one in a million to grow old and make it through wicked morals.

-Smiling down now as each body now apart of our nature’s bliss.
+Smiling down as each body now a part of nature’s bliss.

 From here we appreciate the unity of each coach’s stint.

-Building a thriving generation and there should be no movie to recreate it.
+Building a thriving generation and there shouldn’t be a movie to recreate it.

-But to each of our realities as sports has brought us to this.
+But to each of our realities as sports has brought us this.

 We ignore our differences to cheer.